camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Message correlation works slightly different in the two products:

-* Camunda Platform simply waits for a message, and the code implementing that the message is received queries for the right process instance that message will be correlated to.
+* Camunda Platform simply waits for a message, and the code implementing that the message is received queries for a process instance the message will be correlated to.
 If no process instance is ready-to-receive that message, an exception is raised.

-* Camunda Cloud creates a message subscription for a waiting process instance.
-This subscription requires a value for a ```correlationKey``` to be generated at this moment.
-The code receiving an external message now correlates using that value of the ```correlationKey```.
+* Camunda Cloud creates a message subscription for every waiting process instance.
+This subscription requires a value for a ```correlationKey``` to be generated when entering the receive task.
+The code receiving the external message correlates using that value of the ```correlationKey```.

-This means, that you definitely have to look at all message receive events or receive tasks in your model to define a reasonable ```correlationKey```.
-You also need to adjust your code accordingly.
+This means, that you have to inspect and adjust all message receive events or receive tasks in your model to define a reasonable ```correlationKey```.
+You also need to adjust your client code accordingly.

+The ```bpmn message name``` is used in both products and doesn't need migration.

+## Open Issues

+As described earlier in this section, migration is an ongoing topic and this guide is far from being complete.
+There are open issues:

+* Describe implications on testing
+* Discuss adapter for Java or REST client
+* Discuss external task adapter for Java code, probably add it to the [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter)
+* [Field Injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) using ```camunda:field``` available on many BPMN elements
-### Multiple Instance Markers
+* Multiple Instance Markers available on most BPMN elements

-TODO
+* ```camunda:inputOutput``` available on most BPMN elements
+* ```camunda:errorEventDefinition``` available on several BPMN elements

+And even more.

+Please [reach out to us](https://camunda.com/contact/) to discuss your specific migration use case.

 ## Summary

-In this guide you could get a better understanding of what migration from Camunda Platform to Camunda Cloud means.
+In this guide you could gain a better understanding of what migration from Camunda Platform to Camunda Cloud means.
 Specifically this guide

 * explained differences in application architecture
 * clarified that process models and code can generally be migrated, whereas runtime and history data cannot